eceozdemir/dsa210-TermProject/README.md

 1.Tesla Charging Data (via Teslascope):

 -Date: Date of the charging session

 -Charge_kWh: Amount of energy charged in kWh

-2. Weather Data (?OpenWeatherMap API.)
+2.Weather Data (?OpenWeatherMap API.)

-  - Use API (Visual Crossing or OpenWeatherMap) to get weather data
+-Use API (penWeatherMap) to get weather data